 This story was a basis for aforementioned processions.
 In first there eight men walking in a model of a dragon and another eight men who are walking alongside them.
 The focal point of the second procession is a young woman in white that leads a dragon on a ribbon.

 Illustration by unknown middle-age artist [Public domain], via Wikimedia Commons

-This creature is haunting the Swedish island Gotland.
+This creature is haunting the Swedish island of Gotland.
 Similar to other forest spirits, it also likes to trick people.
 Mostly lumberjacks.
 He appears as a small green man or a stump.
 Sometimes (not when he looks like a stump) he wears a red cap and an axe.
 Bysars (plural of Bysen) are of common European folklore origin.
-Most of the times they are spirits of people who were pushing boundary stones.
-Other times they are just common thieves, destined to wandering aimlessly through forests for an eternity.
-The first group of Bysar can be freed from their curse by putting the boundary stones to the right places; the others have to chop down the forests of Gotland.
+Most of the time they are spirits of people who were pushing boundary stones.
+Other times they are just common thieves, destined to wander aimlessly through forests for an eternity.
+The first group of Bysar can be freed from their curse by putting the boundary stones in the right places; the others have to chop down the forests of Gotland.
 They however work very slowly, about two or three trees each century, thus they fall short of modern technology.